astrolin/ephemeris-api/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/astrolin/ephemeris-api/tree/master)

-Already on Heroku at [ephemeris.herokuapp.com](https://ephemeris.herokuapp.com) with a free instance that's only good for demo purposes.
+Already on Heroku at [ephemeris.herokuapp.com](https://ephemeris.herokuapp.com) with a free instance - that is automatically deployed from the `active` branch and used for tesing.
+It could be broken on occasion, as *work in progress*.

 ### Bluemix